Fakparu/plotly_demo/README.md

 Visualization, JavaScript, Plotly, Visual_Studio_Code, HTML_CSS_JavaScript, D3_Visualization

 In this project, we created an engaging and dynamic chart used for sharing information to the audience.
+See link below